Sign up to our FI Monitor newsletter

 Our next piece looks at semiconductors, a highly coveted technology that is also heavily protected by governments.
 We examine two key pieces of chip-related legislation recently introduced in the US and the EU, and outline how foreign investment rules are being used to limit overseas investment in semiconductor assets.

 Elsewhere, we ask whether member states using their own foreign investment laws to block inbound investment from other EU countries breaches EU law; explain why financial sponsors need to be careful about the identity of their limited partners; and consider whether moves by the US government to limit domestic companies’ Chinese investments could spread to other jurisdictions.

-Finally, we would like to extend our sincere thanks to you for reading FI monitor since we launched in April 2021.
-We hope you have enjoyed the articles, and as ever if you would like to discuss any FDI issue in more detail we would be delighted to arrange a meeting.
-Likewise, we would welcome your feedback on how to improve the monitor and your ideas for topics to cover in future editions.
+As ever, we hope you enjoy our analysis.
+If you would like to discuss any FDI issue in more detail we would be delighted to arrange a meeting, and we would also love to hear your ideas on how to improve the monitor.